Sports in Philadelphia: Ice hockey

 Dave Schultz, who played for the Philadelphia Flyers from 1971 to 1976, helped lead the Flyers to two Stanley Cup victories while also helping establish their reputation as the Broad Street Bullies, setting the all-time NHL record for most penalty minutes in a season (472 in 1973–74).

 The Philadelphia Flyers were one of six teams that the National Hockey League (NHL) added as part of the 1967 NHL expansion, which ended the Original Six era.
-The Flyers play in the Metropolitan Division and have won two championships: the 1974 and 1975 Stanley Cups.
+The Flyers play in the Metropolitan Division of the Eastern Conference and have won two Stanley Cup championships in 1974 and 1975.
 The Flyers were the first non-Original Six team to win the Stanley Cup since the Montreal Maroons won the cup in 1935.
 The Flyers have won eight conference championships and 16 division championships.
-The Flyers were particularly successful in the 1970s: the team won back-to-back Stanley Cups, appeared in a third consecutive Stanley Cup Finals in 1976, defeated HC CSKA Moscow (the Soviet "Red Army team") in a famous exhibition game, and, in the 1979–80 season, set the record for the longest unbeaten streak in NHL history.
-The franchise experienced success even after the retirement of Hall of Famer Bobby Clarke, making Stanley Cup appearances in 1985 and 1987.
-After a down period in the early 1990s, Hart Trophy-winner Eric Lindros helped lead the team to the 1997 Stanley Cup Finals and a string of playoff appearances.
-The team made another Finals appearance in 2010, but lost in six games to the Chicago Blackhawks.
-As of 2016, the Flyers have accrued the second-highest points percentage of all NHL franchises, behind only the Montreal Canadiens.
+The Flyers were particularly successful in the 1970s, where the team won back-to-back Stanley Cups, appeared in a third consecutive Stanley Cup Finals in 1976, defeated HC CSKA Moscow (the Soviet "Red Army team") in a famous exhibition game, and, in the 1979–80 season, set the record for the longest unbeaten streak in NHL history.
 The 1970s Flyers earned the nickname "Broad Street Bullies" for their aggressive style of play, and the nickname is still applied to the franchise.
 Flyers enforcer Dave Schultz holds the record for most penalty minutes in a season, with 472.
+The franchise experienced success even after the retirement of Hall of Famer Bobby Clarke, making additional Stanley Cup Final appearances in 1985 and 1987.
+After a down period in the early 1990s, Hart Trophy-winner Eric Lindros helped lead the team to the 1997 Stanley Cup Final and a string of playoff appearances.
+The team made another Stanley Cup Final appearance in 2010, but lost in six games to the Chicago Blackhawks.
+As of 2026, the Flyers have accrued the fourth-highest points percentage of all NHL franchises, and have appeared in the playoffs in 41 out of 59 seasons of existence.